attomos/hdoc-ribbon/README.md

 I got this idea by looking at what @narze did in his day 5 and day 6 of #100DaysOfCode challenge.
 He created #100DaysOfCode CSS ribbon and published it to [npm](https://www.npmjs.com/package/hundred-days-of-code-css-ribbon).

-Please checkout his work from the links below.
+Please check out his work from the links below.

 - https://100daysofcode-narze.vercel.app/days/5/
 - https://100daysofcode-narze.vercel.app/days/6/